kaikerochaalves/NFISiS_PyPi/README.md

 Project description

-Powered by Kaike Sa Teles Rocha Alves
+Author: Kaike Sa Teles Rocha Alves

 NFISiS (new fuzzy inference systems) is a package that contains new machine learning models developed by Kaike Alves during his PhD research.